Introduction:

 Christmas items are not toys

-1. Painted items: Many Christmas decor items (including ornaments – especially wood, glass or metal ornaments, both antique or new – but also some plastic ornaments as demonstrated by this post) are likely to test positive for some heavy metals and may even be painted with Lead-containing paint, and/or (if they are red) with high–Cadmium-content paint or glaze.
-[Cadmium is a known carcinogen, you can read more about Cadmium on this link.]
+1. Painted items: Many Christmas decor items (including ornaments — especially wood, glass, or metal ornaments, both antique or new — but also some plastic ornaments as demonstrated by this article) are likely to test positive for some heavy metals and may even be painted with Lead-containing paint, and/or (if they are red) with high–Cadmium-content paint or glaze.
+Cadmium is a known carcinogen and you can read more about it at this link.

-2. Plastic Items: Plastics – including many ornaments that go on the tree (including plastic decorative ball ornaments) or other plastic electric items (specifically items that plug in – like a pre-lit artificial Christmas tree) are likely to either be high in Lead (which causes brain damage in young children) or to have high levels of Antimony (which is known to cause cancer in rats) – as one or both have been applied as flame retardants to these types of products.
-This is of course in addition to the health concern over high levels of Pthalates in plastic items and the concern for the presence of Arsenic – again as evidenced by the green ball ornament that is the focus of this post.
+2. Plastic Items: Plastics — including many ornaments that go on the tree (and plastic decorative ball ornaments) or other plastic electric items (specifically items that plug-in — like a pre-lit artificial Christmas tree) are likely to either be high in Lead (which causes brain damage in young children) or to have high levels of Antimony (which is known to cause cancer in rats), as one or both have been applied as flame retardants to these types of products.
+This is of course in addition to the health concern over high levels of Phthalates in plastic items and the concern for the presence of Arsenic — again, as evidenced by the green ball ornament we focus on for this piece.

 5. Vintage Ceramics: Vintage ceramics designed for the holidays (especially vintage Christmas mugs) are not generally safe for food use and should NOT be given to children (e.g. with hot cocoa) — unless they have specifically been tested and confirmed to be both Lead-free and non-leaching (of any toxic chemicals).

-6. New Ceramics: New holiday ceramics can also be high-Lead (although they may or may not be leaching – yet – when they are still new – read more about that here, link).
-In fact, many new Christmas ceramic items (including decorative trays and bowls and platters) actually may never have been leach-tested at all— because they are arguably considered “decor” and not “functional food-use items” [even though the adoption of these items for food use may in reality be a universally intuitive and logical outcome that was either intentional on the part of the manufacturer/ marketer/ retailer — or at the very least should obviously have been expected].
+6. New Ceramics: New holiday ceramics can also be high-Lead (although they may or may not be leaching — yet — when they are still new.
+Read more about that here.
+In fact, many new Christmas ceramic items (including decorative trays and bowls and platters) actually may never have been leach-tested at all — because they are arguably considered “decor” and not “functional food-use items” (even though the adoption of these items for food use may, in reality, be a universally intuitive and logical outcome that was either intentional on the part of the manufacturer/ marketer/ retailer — or at the very least should obviously have been expected).

 7. Twinkly lights: Plug-in holiday string lights generally have high levels of either Lead or Antimony in the cords and bulb holders.
-This goes for both vintage / older light strings and new — as well as plug-in trees and other plug-in holiday decor items.
-Based on the testing I have done, older light strings are more likely to have unsafe levels of Lead and newer light strings are more likely to have high (potentially unsafe) levels of Antimony.
+This goes for both vintage/ older light strings and new ones — as well as plug-in trees and other plug-in holiday decor items.
+Based on the testing I have done, older light strings are more likely to have unsafe levels of Lead, and newer light strings are more likely to have high (potentially unsafe) levels of Antimony.

-As a result, most Christmas items (including brand-new Christmas china and ornaments) can – LEGALLY – have extremely unsafe levels of XRF-detectable heavy metals including (but not limited to) Arsenic, Lead, Cadmium, Antimony, — and even Mercury!
-Please read my full overview post on the subject (which also includes tips for making safer choices for your family) on this link.
+As a result, most Christmas items (including brand-new Christmas china and ornaments) can — LEGALLY — have extremely unsafe levels of XRF-detectable heavy metals including (but not limited to) Arsenic, Lead, Cadmium, Antimony, and even Mercury!
+Please read my full overview article on the subject (which also includes tips for making safer choices for your family) at this link.
 Thank you!

 - Christmas: https://tamararubin.com/category/christmas/